 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Wrapping paper might be pretty, but let’s be real: It’s trash just waiting to be tossed.
-You tear, crumple it up, and throw it out after looking at it for maybe 15 seconds, give or take.
-When you think about it, there’s really no reason to use it because there are so many other more sustainable options out there.
+Wrapping paper might be pretty, but let’s be real: The paper’s trash just waiting for you to toss it.
+You tear it, crumple it up, and throw it out after looking at it for maybe 15 seconds, give or take.
+When you think about it, there’s really no reason to use it because there are many more sustainable options out there.